Empirical Stability Analysis of Kolmogorov-Arnold Networks in Hard-Constrained Recurrent Physics-Informed Discovery: Discussion and Conclusion

 We note that subsequent KAN variants, such as deeper operator networks, hybrid formulations, or specialized scaling for oscillatory dynamics \citep{abueidda2025deepokan,zhang2025physics,mostajeran2025scaled}, may overcome these shortcomings.
-For instance, SKANODEs \citep{liu2025structured} and KAN-ODEs \citep{koenig2024kan} demonstrate symbolic potential in continuous Neural ODEs, motivating extensions to recurrent HRPINN for state coupling.
+For instance, SKANODEs \citep{liu2025structured} and KAN-ODEs \citep{koenig2024kan} demonstrate symbolic potential in continuous Neural ODEs, motivating extensions to HRPINN for state coupling.
+While deeper or hybrid KAN variants may improve expressivity for multiplicative interactions, they typically incur higher computational costs and can introduce additional training instability.
+Nevertheless, hybrid approaches such as operator chaining (e.g., representing $1-x^2$ separately before interaction with velocity) remain promising directions for improved multiplicative stability.
 The present study utilizes a unified candidate-fitting benchmark to assess manifold fidelity.
 While this levels the comparison with MLPs, it is important to note that KANs possess a unique structural advantage: the potential for direct symbolic recovery through spline pruning, a capability entirely absent in standard MLPs.

-Our results suggest that while this latent advantage exists, its realization in recurrent physics-informed settings is currently throttled by optimization instability rather than a lack of expressivity.
-While deeper or hybrid KAN variants may improve expressivity for multiplicative interactions, they typically incur higher computational costs and can introduce additional training instability, which we leave for future work.
-Therefore, future investigations should target stabilized learning of interaction terms and integrate automatic symbolic extraction to fully realize the interpretive potential of KAN-based physics-informed modeling, building on this initial PoC baseline for vanilla KANs in recurrent settings.
+Our results suggest that while this latent advantage exists, its realization in recurrent physics-informed settings is currently throttled primarily by optimization instability rather than a lack of expressivity.
+Furthermore, while demonstrated here on ODEs, these findings on coupling stability serve as a foundational step toward recurrent architectures for PDE discretizations.
+Building on this initial PoC baseline for vanilla KANs in recurrent settings, future investigations should target stabilized learning of interaction terms and integrate automatic symbolic extraction to fully realize the interpretive potential of KAN-based physics-informed modeling.
+Additionally, future work will explore broader dynamical systems (including chaotic regimes such as the Lorenz attractor), comparisons against established symbolic methods such as SINDy, deeper diagnostics of optimization dynamics and gradient conditioning, and ultimate scaling to PDEs.